cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

   ```
 > **Note**: After this script is run, the VM will be restarted automatically.
 You will need to re-connect to this vm on the next Task.

-#### Task 3: Create Domain Accounts
+#### Task 3: Create Local Domain Accounts

 1. Please connect to the same VM again.
 You can follow the steps 1-4 of Task 2.

 1. On the desktop of your profile, right click the Create AD Users.ps1 file and choose **Run with Powershell**
+1. Accept by typing A and hit Enter if any Powershell Policy is asked.
 1. Script will ask for **How many users to create** Provide 50 as the number of users to create, and hit Enter.
-Accept if any Powershell Policy asked to confirm.
+Observe the created users and groups in Local Domain.
-> **Note**: This will create 50 users (or the amount you provide).
+> **Note**: This will create 50 users.
 They will be under OUs, and set for their group memberships.
 Observe the created users on Active Directory users and Computers. this will also create a user name **OnPremAdmin**

 ### Exercise 1: Create and configure an Azure AD tenant